ui/stamps-api-docs/source/transaction_api.rst

     detail              Description of error (if any)
     validation_errors   Errors encountered when parsing data (if any)
     =================== ==================

-Response content type can be set using the `Accept` header made in the request :

-.. code-block :: bash

-  $ curl -X POST -H "Content-Type: application/xml" -H "Accept: application/xml" -H "Expect:" # Response will be in XML
-  $ curl -X POST -H "Content-Type: application/xml" -H "Expect:" # Response will be in JSON(default)

 Depending on the request, responses may return these status codes: